Privacy & Data Protection Policy

 There are types of individuals who this Privacy Notice does not relate to, for example our employees and sub-contractors (including prospective and former employees and sub-contractors).
 If you are one of these individuals and would like further information on how we collect, use and store your data, please contact us.
 Our contact details are shown in the “how you can contact us” section of this Privacy Notice.

 - Who is responsible for looking after your personal data?

-HIBL is a Data Controller.
 HIBL is a subsidiary of Howden Broking Group Limited (“HBG”), which is part of the Howden Group, whose registered office is at One Creechurch Place, London, EC3A 5AF.
 HIBL is an independent Lloyd’s of London insurance broker, authorised and regulated by the Financial Conduct Authority (“FCA”).
 Our FCA Firm Reference Number is 309639.
 We trade under various trading / brand names.
 These details can be checked on the Financial Services Register by visiting https://register.fca.org.uk.
 We are registered with the Information Commissioner’s Office (ICO) under registration Z6189879.

 - WHAT personal data do we collect?

 We collect your personal data and use it in different ways depending on your relationship with us, for example if you are a policyholder, related party or claimant, and how you have interacted with us.
 This can include information we receive from other third parties.
 Depending on your relationship with us, we may hold the following types of personal data about you

 - Identity and contact data: for example, your name, date of birth, postal address, telephone number and e-mail address.